manuel-dileo/manuel-dileo.github.io/_pages/about.md

 News
 ======
-- Submission for our Special Issue ["Bridging Network Science and AI"](https://link.springer.com/collections/hafcebgfci) on Applied Network Science by Springer are open!
+- Submissions for our Special Issue ["Bridging Network Science and AI"](https://link.springer.com/collections/hafcebgfci) on Applied Network Science by Springer are open!
 Submit your work by the end of June 2025.

 Latest publications